victorliu-sq/PaperWriting/FlashSMP.md

 ### Descrition of Algorithm

 ```
-This optimization is crucial for implementing high-performance parallel algorithms in modern computing environments.
-By leveraging the atomic functions provided by modern GPU architectures, the GS algorithm can achieve significant performance improvements.
-This reduces the total number of atomic operations and streamlines the synchronization process.
-Using \texttt{atomicMin}, we can implement a parallel version of the Locality-Aware GS algorithm for the Stable Marriage Problem (SMP) that handles contention efficiently.
+By leveraging the atomic functions provided by modern GPU architectures, a parallel version of the Locality-Aware GS algorithm can be implemented efficiently for the SMP associated with high contention.

+With straightforward parallelization of preprocessing and postprocessing phase based on processing of independent entries.

 The algorithm operates in parallel, with each processor (thread) corresponding to a unique man.
-While the parallel algorithm inherits most of the logic from its sequential version, the key difference lies in how it ensures mutual exclusion and prevents race conditions by using \texttt{atomicMin} to update the shared data structure \texttt{partnerRank}.
+While the parallel algorithm inherits most of the logic from its sequential version to exploit locality using PRMatrix, the key difference lies in how it ensures mutual exclusion and prevents race conditions by using \texttt{atomicMin} to update the shared data structure \texttt{partnerRank}.

 Each thread, representing a man \(m\), starts by proposing to the highest-ranked woman on his preference list that he has not yet proposed to.
 After retrieving the current partner's rank \(p\_rank\) for woman \(w\) from \texttt{partnerRank[w]}, the algorithm checks if \(p\_rank\) is greater than \(m\_rank\).
 If \(p\_rank > m\_rank\), meaning the woman \(w\) prefers the current proposer \(m\) over her current partner, the \texttt{partnerRank[w]} is updated to \(m\_rank\) using \texttt{atomicMin(\&partnerRank[w], m\_rank)}.
 If the update is successful and \(p\_rank\) equals \(n + 1\), indicating the woman was previously unpaired and no man is rejected, the variable \texttt{done} is set to \texttt{true} to terminate the main loop.